mattmakai/fullstackpython.com/source/content/pages/07-web-app-deployment/12-configuration-management.markdown

 ## Application dependencies learning checklist
-<i class="fa fa-check-square-o"></i>
-Learn about configuration management in the context of deployment automation and infrastructure-as-code.
+1. Learn about configuration management in the context of deployment automation and infrastructure-as-code.

-<i class="fa fa-check-square-o"></i>
-Pick a configuration management tool and stick with it.
-My recommendation is Ansible because it is by far the easiest tool to learn and be productive with.
+1. Pick a configuration management tool and stick with it.
+My recommendation is Ansible because it is by far the easiest tool to learn and use.

-<i class="fa fa-check-square-o"></i>
-Read your configuration management tool's documentation and, when necessary, the source code.
+1. Read your configuration management tool's documentation and, when necessary, the source code.

-<i class="fa fa-check-square-o"></i>
-Automate the configuration management and deployment for your project.
+1. Automate the configuration management and deployment for your project.
    Note that this is by far the most time consuming step in this checklist but will pay dividends every time you deploy your project.

-<i class="fa fa-check-square-o"></i>
-Hook the automated deployment tool into your existing deployment process.
+1. Hook the automated deployment tool into your existing deployment process.

-### What's next after automating your app configuration?